karolina-lis/versioned_dir/README.md

- # Hello GitHub
+# Hello Useful GitHub

 This is a README.md file that will be used to describe this repository on GitHub

 This is an extra line of text added to the copy of README.md in the cloned repository

-New chnages that can be pulled to the cloned directory.